 – Jack Kornfield

-I show up and I love, that’s my role as mother.
+I show up and I love, that’s my role as a mother.
 That is how we must dance, in practice, in performance.
-For those who have studied with me you know I talk about trust, about devotion, about focus.
+For those who have studied with me, you know I talk about trust, about devotion, about focus.
 These terms have become deepened for me.
 How do we channel this into our dance?
-How do we not use our dance to show the world who we want to be, but instead have the world reflect back to us our true sense of devotion, our ability to focus and then trust our audiences with who we are in this moment.
+How do we not use our dance to show the world who we want to be, but instead have the world reflect back to us our true sense of devotion, our ability to focus and then trust our audiences with who we are in this moment?

 We choose ourselves, we dance.